Maine clinics denied Medicaid funds during lawsuit after Trump cuts to abortion providers

 Walker, a 2018 Trump appointee, also wrote that it would be “a special kind of judicial hubris” to undermine the big bill, which he described as the end result of democratic processes.

-The network of 18 clinics said in a statement Monday that Walker's ruling will destabilize the state's entire health infrastructure by potentially turning thousands of low-income patients away from their doctors.
+The network of 18 clinics said in a statement Monday that Walker's ruling will destabilize the state's entire health infrastructure by potentially turning low-income patients away from their doctors.
+The group said about 8,000 people receive family planning and primary care from its clinics.

 “Mainers’ health should never be jeopardized by political decisions, and we will continue to fight for them," said George Hill, president and chief executive officer of Maine Family Planning.